A missing Relationship Story Throughline and a deficient Main Character Throughline steer this narrative towards propaganda.

 But it also feels like Acceptance.

 The final perspective afforded by a complete narrative is the Relationship Story Throughline.
 Here, conflict plays out from the point-of-view what we struggle to resolve.
-Existing outside of any association within the Overall Story Throughline perspective, this Throughline explores the relationship between the Main and Influence Character.
+Existing outside of any association within the Objective Story Throughline perspective, this Throughline explores the relationship between the Main and Influence Character.

 The Dramatica theory of story stands apart from every other paradigm of narrative in that it takes a set of story elements and predicts missing elements needed to complete the narrative.
 With the following dynamic and structural, thematic choices set within Dramatica:

 The application determines the one storyform out of 32,768 that matches the narrative of Dunkirk.
-In addition to pointing out the Main Character Problem and Solution of Potentiality and Certainty and the Influence Character Problem of Reaction and Symptom and Response of Induction and Deduction, the storyform singles out a Relationship Story Problem of Non-Acceptance and a Relationship Story Solution of Acceptance.
+In addition to pointing out the Main Character Problem and Solution of Potentiality and Certainty and the Influence Character Problem of Reaction and Focus and Response of Induction and Deduction, the storyform singles out a Relationship Story Problem of Non-Acceptance and a Relationship Story Solution of Acceptance.

 These two elements and the additional elements resting within this Relationship Story Throughline need encoding within the narrative for Dunkirk to feel complete and emotionally fulfilling.
 Little exists that satisfies these requirements.